imFORZA/re-pro/readme.txt

 Please visit our wiki on [GitHub](https://github.com/imFORZA/re-pro/wiki) for more info.

+== Frequently Asked Questions ==
+You may have many questions regarding this plugin but this section is dedicated to answering the most common.

+= How do I contribute to Real Estate Pro? =
+There are opportunities for everyone at all levels to contribute.
+[Learn more about contributing to Real Estate Pro](https://github.com/imFORZA/re-pro).

+= What features are coming? =
+At the moment an official roadmap has yet to be planned, but feel free to submit requests on the [Github Repo](https://github.com/imFORZA/re-pro).

 == Changelog ==

 = 1.0.9 =
+* Small Performance Improvements
+* New User Profile Fields
+* Tested with 4.9

 = 1.0.8 =
+* Needs to be updated.

 = 1.0.7 =
 * Option to disable zoom on scroll for Google maps module.